 This bustling hotel offers 2,000sq m of function space and business facilities.
 Across the road is a pleasant park should you dare to stroll.
 Sporty types can swim at the open-air pool, play tennis, steam up at the sauna, get a massage, or spa out.
 The New World is a good pick among Saigon business hotels that doubles easily as a leisure address or a Saigon conference hotels venue.

-Close by, on Nguyen Hue Boulevard is the quietly stylish Duxton Hotel Saigon.
-The Duxton certainly tries hard.
+Close by, on Nguyen Hue Boulevard is the modestly stylish, if ageing, Duxton Hotel Saigon that morphed into the Saigon Prince Hotel by mid 2016.
+Much of the feel remains unchanged.
 Staff seem to know what’s going on and are anxious to please.
 The pace is brisk and the lifts are a decent size - unlike the mini cabin trunks that grind up and down the boutique riverfront buildings - with marble floors to boot.
 The pastel-beige rooms are surprisingly airy and come with cable TV, mini-bar, ironing board and laptop-size safes.
-The TV is an older-style boxy flat-panel affair.
-Expect a glass-top work desk, silk cushions and other touches.
-Executive Rooms and Suites offer free Broadband (elsewhere it costs US$9 per day; lobby WiFi is free), afternoon tea, breakfast, and shoe polishing service.
+The Duxton's older-style boxy TVs have been replaced by large flat-screens at the new Saigon Prince.
+Expect a reasonable work desk, silk cushions in beige or purple and other touches.
+WiFi is free.

-The Duxton Hotel Saigon also manages to squeeze in a small outdoor pool on the third floor set in a timber deck, a gym, and well-equipped spa.
-There are 10 function rooms and small meeting spaces for seminars and corporate get-togethers for ten to 300 guests.
+The hotel also manages to squeeze in a small outdoor pool on the third floor set in a timber deck, a gym, and well-equipped spa.
+There are 16 function rooms and meeting spaces for seminars and corporate get-togethers for ten to 300 guests.